bkhartmire/bkhartmire.github.io/_posts/2017-11-20-why_im_here.markdown

 After spending a couple months reading and utilizing free online resources, I decided that this is something I could truly learn to love.
 Coding appealed for a number of reasons:

-1. I could do it from anywhere.
+**1.** I could do it from anywhere.
 And in a diverse range of work environments.
 For example, right now I’m working alone at a café in Hong Kong with the support of this lovely online community.

-2. The journey will never not include learning.
+**2.**	The journey will never not include learning.
 Even when I become great at this, there will still be more to learn.
 How could it ever get boring?

-3. It engages such a diverse range of brain power!
+**3.** It engages such a diverse range of brain power!
 Creativity, vision, analytical skills, problem solving…etc. This is important to me, as I want to develop myself as both an engineer and an artist, as both an analyst and an innovator.

-4. It’s challenging.

-5. It’s rewarding.
+**4.**	It’s challenging.
+And rewarding.

-So that’s why I’m here.
+That’s why I’m here.